bpostlethwaite/pushbutt/readme.md

 The numeric ID of the button

 ## butt.event
 The emitted event name on button press.
-Set to `'pushbutt-' + butt.id`
+Event name is `'pushbutt-' + butt.id`.

 ## butt.title
-The title of the button
+The title of the button.
+Note that setting this property will not cause the title text in the button element to change.
+The `butt.set('newName')` method will set both `butt.title` as well as set the text in the html element.

 install
 =======